BrianYang2013/JHU_AI_Journey/README.md

   * Interesting to see the breakthrough in the mathematic, such as [Deep Networks from First Principles](https://cmsa.fas.harvard.edu/wp-content/uploads/2021/04/Deep_Networks_from_First_Principles.pdf), and [Geometric Deep Learning,  Grids, Groups, Graphs, Geodesics, and Gauges](https://arxiv.org/abs/2104.13478), So I switch to the AI program @ May 2021
   * Start in June.

-## Before the course start
+## Before the semester start
 * Q1 2021: Stablize the current working envirnoment, and secure resource
   * Full time work: 50% of work will focus on ML/AI projects, and no over-time work in the next 3 years.
   * Personal Time: Secure 20:00-23:00 PM for study.
 One weekend (well...)
   * Financial part.
 * March 2021: [Python 3 Programming Specialization](https://www.coursera.org/specializations/python-3-programming).
 Brush up my python skill.
-4-5 weeks maybe.
+Finish in 4-5 weeks maybe.
 * March 2021: [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 Familar with the math term in English, and refresh my high school math.
-1 week
+Finish in 1 week.
 * April 2021: [Calculus I with Precalculus: A One-Year Course](https://www.amazon.com/Calculus-I-Precalculus-One-Year-Course-dp-0618568069/dp/0618568069/ref=mt_other?_encoding=UTF8&me=&qid=1621531863).
 I just happens to have this book.
 The US text books organized in a logical way and easy to follow.
 Love it.
+Finished.
 * May 2021: [Khan: Multivariable calculus](https://www.khanacademy.org/math/multivariable-calculus).
 In progress
-* May 2021: [Advanced Engineering Mathematics, 10th Edition](http://webpages.iust.ac.ir/jazbi/books/10Edition-ErwinKreyszig-AdvancedEngineeringMathematics.pdf), or you can find it on [Amazon](https://www.amazon.com/Advanced-Engineering-Mathematics-Erwin-Kreyszig/dp/0470458364/ref=sr_1_1?dchild=1&keywords=advanced+engineering+mathematics&qid=1621532850&s=books&sr=1-1), really expensive.
+* May 2021: [Advanced Engineering Mathematics, 10th Edition](http://webpages.iust.ac.ir/jazbi/books/10Edition-ErwinKreyszig-AdvancedEngineeringMathematics.pdf), or you can find it on [Amazon](https://www.amazon.com/Advanced-Engineering-Mathematics-Erwin-Kreyszig/dp/0470458364/ref=sr_1_1?dchild=1&keywords=advanced+engineering+mathematics&qid=1621532850&s=books&sr=1-1), pretty expensive.
 In progress
 ## Pre-requisites courses
-Although I might exempt from some of them, I don't think I still remember most of them after 20 years.
-Let me just take as much pre-requisites courses as possible.
+Although I might exempt from some of them, I don't think I still remember them after 20 years.
+Plan to take as much pre-requisites courses as possible.
 * Multivariable and Complex Analysis
 * Linear Algebra
 * Statistics and Probability